Luizferrp/luizferrp/README.md

 ### Hi there 👋

-- 🪖 ex-CMC
+I'm
-- 🐍 libertarian
+developer by:
-- 👨‍💻 developer by:
+ - PUCPR : computer science
-- 🎓 PUCPR - computer science
+ex-CMC 🪖 && ˗ˏˋ ✞ ˎˊ˗

 <!--
 **Luizferrp/luizferrp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.